 Other classical concert venues in Vienna

-Musikverein: The most famous concert hall in Vienna, internationally renowned for its exceptional acoustics and home to the Vienna Philharmonic Orchestra and the famous New Year’s Concert.
+Musikverein: Vienna’s most famous concert hall, internationally renowned for its exceptional acoustics and home to the Vienna Philharmonic Orchestra and the famous New Year’s Concert.

-Wiener Konzerthaus: Central institution of Viennese musical life, impresses with four versatile halls and a variety of classical concerts and festivals.
+Wiener Konzerthaus: A central institution of Vienna’s musical life, it impresses with four versatile halls and a variety of classical concerts and festivals.

-Vienna State Opera: One of the most prominent opera stages in the world, where opera and ballet performances of the highest quality take place daily.
+Vienna State Opera: One of the most prominent opera stages in the world, hosting opera and ballet performances of the highest standard every day.

-Kursalon Wien: Historic and elegant concert hall in the Stadtpark, famous for atmospheric waltz and Strauss concerts in a magnificent setting.
+Kursalon Vienna: Historic and elegant concert hall in the city park, famous for atmospheric waltz and Strauss concerts in a magnificent setting.

-Schönbrunn Orangery: Magnificent historic hall at Schönbrunn Palace, a festive setting for popular Mozart and Strauss concerts in an imperial atmosphere.
+Schönbrunn Orangery: Magnificent historic hall of Schönbrunn Palace, a festive setting for popular Mozart and Strauss concerts in an imperial atmosphere.